Prague Experience logoPrague tourist information & travel guide logo

 Highlights of Prague

-The city centre is compact and the finest areas are mostly pedestrianised, so Prague is best explored on foot; from Wenceslas Square on one side of the city to Prague Castle on the other is just a 30-minute stroll (walking via the Old Town, across the river and through the Lesser Town).
+The city centre is compact and the finest areas are mostly pedestrianised, so Prague is best explored on foot; from Wenceslas Square on one side of the city to Prague Castle on the other is just a 30-minute stroll (walking via the Old Town, across Charles Bridge, and through the Lesser Town).

-The first thing to do in Prague, therefore, is simply to wander through the streets and magnificent squares, to revel in the atmosphere and to admire the stunning architecture all around.
+The first thing to do in Prague, therefore, is simply to wander through the cobbled streets and magnificent squares.
+Admire the stunning architecture and revel in the unique ambience.

-Prague is a city to walk around, immerse yourself in, discover places, and to eventually find somewhere nice to stop off for a drink at; all the time letting the worries of the world dissipate.
+Prague is a city to immerse yourself in, look to discover interesting places, and to eventually find a nice café or pub to stop off for a drink at; all the time letting the worries of the world dissipate.

 Estates Theatre in Prague